-- Providing a basis for benchmarking performance between agencies to highlight best practice, improve efficiency, reduce mistakes and thereby maximise resources for core priorities; - Provide a basis for staff development and learning to develop the skills and competencies needed to deliver plans for the future; - Provide a basis for adoption of a more robust system of management information, particularly financial management to support a lean and fit public sector.
+- Providing a basis for benchmarking performance between agencies to highlight best practice, improve efficiency, reduce mistakes and thereby maximise resources for core priorities; - Provide a basis for staff development and learning to develop the skills and competencies needed to deliver plans for the future;

+Provide a basis for adoption of a more robust system of management information, particularly financial management to support a lean and fit public sector.

 European Higher Education Institutions (HEIs) are going through a period of important transformations ('Bologna Process' and the proposed 'European Higher Education Area').
-HEI's are now also worried about what has been called Universities' third mission; which includes the relationships between the university and its non-academic partners: industry, public authorities and the general public. n this new context, IC Reporting could improve both the transparency in governance and in their resource management.
+HEIs are now also worried about what has been called Universities' third mission; which includes the relationships between the university and its non-academic partners: industry, public authorities and the general public.
+In this new context, IC Reporting could improve both the transparency in governance and in their resource management.
 This could make a valuable contribution to their competitiveness and attractiveness to the most 'forward looking' students and academics of the European Higher Education System.

-The Expert Group recommends that Academia (especially universities with strong research programmes) and targeted research organisations (such as the Fraunhofer, TNO, MPIs and the CSIC institutes in the fields of applied and 'nearly ready to be applied research') are encouraged to participate in the efforts to develop IC Reporting cultures & strategies.
-Universities, Research Institutes, and all similar organisations, should be assisted to see the advantages, both for their internal management and for their relations with society, of developing a more transparent culture and of adopting some of the IC Reporting techniques.
-Funding agencies should open lines of communication with HEIs and RTOs on ways to incorporate IC Reporting requirements, but doing so only in an environment of increased support and funding and not as tool for 'cutting back' or 'budget restriction'.
+The Expert Group recommends that HEIs (especially universities with strong research programmes) and targeted Research Organisations (such as, but not only, the Fraunhofer, TNO, MPIs and the CSIC institutes in the fields of applied and 'nearly ready to be applied research') are encouraged to participate in the efforts to develop IC Reporting cultures & strategies.
+Higher Education and Research Organisations (collectively referred to as HEROs) should be assisted to see the advantages, both for their internal management and for their relations with society, of developing a more transparent culture and of adopting some of the IC Reporting techniques.
+Funding agencies should open lines of communication with HEROs on ways to incorporate IC Reporting requirements, but doing so only in an environment of increased support and funding and not as tool for 'cutting back' or 'budget restriction'.

-Universities outside of Austria (& RTOs in general) should pay close attention to the evolution of the experience there, where public HEIs will be required by law to report on their targets and achievements as part of a contract linked to part of their public funding from 2006 (see appendix C).
+Higher Education and Research Organisations outside of Austria should pay close attention to the evolution of the experience there, where public universities will be required by law to report on their targets and achievements as part of a contract linked to part of their public funding from 2006 (see Appendix C).

-It is important to ensure transparency between the guidelines adopted in the three sectors: industry, RTOs and Universities.
-Just as the incorporation of some IC indicators in the XBRL system (see recommendation 6) will contribute to this among the companies that implement it, it has also been proposed that an equivalent be developed for HEIs and RTOs: eXtended Academic Reporting Language (XARL).
+It is important to ensure transparency between the guidelines adopted in the three sectors: Industry, Higher Education and Research Organisations.
+Just as the incorporation of some IC indicators in the XBRL system (see recommendation 6) will contribute to this among the companies that implement it, it has also been proposed that an equivalent be developed for HEROs: eXtended Academic Reporting Language (XARL).
 DG Research could promote this by incorporating such a system in the reports required from Integrated Projects and Networks of Excellence.
 However, care should be taken that XARL does not end up in the separation of 'for profit' and 'not for profit' knowledge industries.